ledisdb/redis-failover/README.md

 ## Limitation

 + Redis version >= 2.8.12, redis-failover will use redis `ROLE` command to fetch the replication topology from master.

-## Todo

-+ Support zookeeper or etcd, now redis-failover uses raft to select the leader and do monitoring and failover, but it's easy to support zookeeper or etcd.
-+ Integrate redis-failover into [xcodis](https://github.om/siddontang/xcodis) or even [codis](http://github.com/wandoulabs/codis).

 ## Feedback